 "Shikamaru!"
 Nauto's eyes were wide.
 "You're back!"

 Iruka turned to him and fixed him with a similar look.
-"Oh my God, Shikamaru-kun!
-Are you okay?"
+"Oh, Shikamaru-kun, are you okay?"

 Shikamaru nodded.
 "Of course I am, but that doesn't matter.
 I need to speak to Neji.
 Do you know where he is?"